TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 While this makes distributing mods easier, it also means that TKMM needs access to a copy of the game.

 Distributing any part of the game files is illegal, thus, TKMM requires you to provide your own legally obtained copy of the game.

 ---

+## Can I use an external cartridge dumping tool to get the game files?

+Because these tools only dump the information from the cartridge, they will only have the base game and firmware stored on them, which is not enough for TKMM to function.

+Additionally, in order for these to be used, you must dump the `title.keys` and `prod.keys` files, and you will need to dump an update for the game.

+---